benbossc/R-Webscraping/README.md

 ## [13]    2.7 m/s (6 mph)
 ```

-## Q2
-Try creating a new dataframe named sidebarValues that containts extracted values from the side bar.
-HINT: What label do these fall under?
-Use your web browser's "inspect" function (or tools like SelectorGadget) to find out...

 # Indexed List
 What is an index list?
 An index list is a list of the items in a list based on their position.
 For example, in the list ```, Latest time, 2018-10-08 09:10:00, Net Radiation, ... ``` Latest time is in the second ([2]) index position, 2018-10-08 09:10:00 is [3], and so on.
 NOTE: In the R/RStudio scripting language, index position counting starts at one (1).
 This is different than other programming languages like Python where counting starts at zero (0).